18F/18f.gsa.gov/_posts/2015-05-19-five-questions-with-dan-brown.md

 author of Communicating Design and Designing Together, has spent years studying how and why conflict arises in the workplace, its centrality to good design, the differences between healthy and unhealthy conflict, and more.
-Dan will be speaking at 18F on Friday, 5/22 at 1:30 PM."
+Dan will be speaking at 18F on Friday, May 22 at 1:30 PM."

 excerpt: "Dan Brown, co-founder of D.C.-based design firm EightShapes and author of Communicating Design and Designing Together, has spent years studying how and why conflict arises in the workplace, its centrality to good design, the differences between healthy and unhealthy conflict, and more.
-Dan will be speaking at 18F on Friday, 5/22 at 1:30 PM."
+Dan will be speaking at 18F on Friday, May 22 at 1:30 PM."

 tags:
 - events